Flexible delivery models

 Advantages of this model: high degree of HENRY accountability for service delivery, whilst retaining the benefits of local practitioners delivering HENRY services.
 The best option to transition from direct delivery (option 1) to local delivery under licence (option 2).

-- Training for trainers – in this model, which tends to work best for larger local authority areas, we can train local practitioners to deliver HENRY practitioner training locally under licence, as well as our family support services.
+- Training for trainers – in this model, which tends to work best for larger local authority, health board or ICB areas, we can train local practitioners to deliver HENRY practitioner training courses locally under licence, in adition to our family support services.
 It is similar to option 2 (above), but includes delivery of practitioner training which requires selected local practitioners to be highly skilled and experienced in the HENRY approach

 Advantages of this model: it offers greater levels of flexibility, sustainability and cost-effectiveness for HENRY practitioner training

-Whatever healthy start service you need for your local area, HENRY can provide it through a delivery model which will work for you.
+Whatever service offering you need for your local area, HENRY can provide it through a delivery model which will work for you.

 Our evidence-based training for practitioners